codenothing/Nlint/doc/Pre-commit.md

 --------------

 Download the Nodelint src, and add it as a tool to your project.
-Both svn and git set the current working directory to your repo root, so if you put Nodelint in a path like "myproject/tools/Nodelint", you can add the following which will work the same for everyone.
+Both svn and git set the current working directory to your repo root, so if you put Nodelint in a path like "myproject/tools/Nodelint", and can use a variation of the above methods

-	node tools/Nodelint.index.js --Nodelint-pre-commit .
+	node tools/Nodelint.index.js --Nodelint-pre-commit=git

 And now you and your team are all on the same page as to what errors have to be cleaned before they can be committed.